Sephens/Mouse_over-Element/README.md

 `WebGL2RenderingContext`for `"webgl2"` or
 `ImageBitmapRenderingContext` for `"bitmaprenderer"`.
 * If the contextType doesn't match a possible drawing context, or differs from the first contextType requested, null is returned.

+## window.innerWidth;
+* The *read-only Window property* `innerWidth` returns the interior width of the window in pixels.
+This includes the width of the vertical scroll bar, if one is present.
+* More precisely, `innerWidth` returns the width of the window's layout **viewport**.
+The interior height of the window—the height of the layout viewport—can be obtained from the innerHeight property.
+>> #### Layout viewport
+>> The layout viewport is the viewport into which the browser draws a web page.
+Essentially, it represents what is available to be seen, while the visual viewport represents what is currently visible on the user's display device.